imagekit-developer/imagekit-php/README.md

 | signed                | Optional.
 Boolean.
 The default value is `false`.
 If set to `true`, the SDK generates a signed image URL adding the image signature to the image URL.                                                                                                                                                                                                                                                                                                              |
 | expireSeconds         | Optional.
 Integer.
 It is used along with the `signed` parameter.
 It specifies the time in seconds from now when the signed URL will expire.
 If specified, the URL contains the expiry timestamp in the URL, and the image signature is modified accordingly.

-### Applying Chained Transformations, Common Image Manipulations, Signed URL & Conditional Transformation
+### Applying Chained Transformations, Common Image Manipulations & Signed URL

 This section covers the basics: